-If none of the options defined above are available, it is recommended that the procedures and minimum default levels for HIRF testing are agreed with the Agency.
+If none of the options defined above are available, it is recommended that the procedures and minimum default levels for HIRF testing should be agreed with EASA.

-- (ii) Test procedures - (A) General
+(ii) Test procedures

+(A) General

-The installed Engine Control System, including representative Engineaircraft interface cables, should be the basis for certification testing.
+The installed Engine Control System, including representative Engine-aircraft interface cables, should be the basis for certification testing.

-Electro-Magnetic Interference (EMI) test procedures and test levels conducted in accordance with MIL-STD-461 or EUROCAE ED 14/DO-160 have been considered acceptable.
+EMI test procedures and test levels conducted in accordance with MIL-STD-461 or EUROCAE ED 14/DO-160 have been considered acceptable.